The Best Insulated Jacket for Men Review

 On the other end of the spectrum, the big, heavily insulated Patagonia DAS doesn't compress well.
 This product is designed for warmth and uses a type of PrimaLoft insulation known for its loft rather than its compressibility.
 Expect the DAS to take up a lot of space in your pack, about as much as a small sleeping bag.

 Five of the competitors are pictured stuffed above.
-While the Xenon X and Nano Puff are very similar in size when stowed in their pockets, the Xenon X could compress even smaller, while the Nano Puff is packed in there fairly tightly.
-While not as low profile as the Nano Puff, we loved how quickly and easily the Xenon X stowed way, allowing for more time climbing and less time stuffing.
+The Xenon X and Nano Puff are very similar in size when stowed in their pockets, the Xenon X could compress even smaller, while the Nano Puff is packed in there fairly tightly.
+While not as low profile as the Nano Puff, we loved how quickly and easily the Xenon X stowed away, allowing for more time climbing and less time stuffing.
 The Thermoball Hoody and the Cathode Hooded Jacket stuffed away easily.

 We found the Outdoor Research Uberlayer very difficult to stuff into it's stowaway pocket.
 While synthetic insulation has become more compressible over the years, long-term durability is still an issue.
 The fibers' ability to rebound to their full loft decreases with repeated compression and the more tightly you compact them, the more wear and tear you put on their fine fiber matrices.
 Always store your jackets in their fully lofted, uncompressed state.